ETHICS, COMPLIANCE AND ACCOUNTABILITY INTEGRATED INTO ALL PRACTICES

 We contribute to discussions on policy issues that impact our businesses, industries, employees and the communities in which we operate.
 We share our knowledge and expertise with legislators, regulators, industry organizations and others to contribute to the development of policy initiatives.

-Our policies prohibit the use of corporate funds to make contributions to candidates, political party committees and political action committees (PAC), or to fund independent political expenditures.
+Our policies prohibit the use of corporate funds to make contributions to any candidates, political committees or other entities organized primarily for political activities under section 527 of the Internal Revenue Code or under 501(c)(4) of the Internal Revenue Code, or to any political party that would use the money to support any candidates.
 Intercontinental Exchange has a PAC in the U.S., which is supported entirely by voluntary employee and director contributions.
 A statement of organization for ICE PAC was filed with the Federal Election Commission in January 2008 and all expenditures of the PAC are publicly available at www.FEC.gov.

 COLLABORATING ON ESG